Things to Do in MKE This Winter (2024–25 Update)

 In the heart of downtown Milwaukee, Red Arrow Park has an outdoor skating rink surrounded by the city’s skyline.
 Lace up your skates and head on out for some winter fun.

 This is the perfect activity for your winter vacation and something that can be enjoyed with families, groups of friends, or a great date for couples.
 Skate rentals are available for those who don’t have their own.
+In the warmer months, Red Arrow Park turns into a roller skating rink, so you can keep skating when the temperatures rise again!

 Brewery Tours in Milwaukee